 Book your tables early as these places fill up quickly.
 You can book them either through OpenTable.com or directly through the restaurant.

-If you are coming from within SF, you can take BART or the Muni Lightrail trains to the Embarcadero Station.
-You can also take the F-Street Car line to the Ferry Building (usually turns into a bus service after 4pm on NYE) or the California Cable Car to the end of the line near the Hyatt Regency.
+If you are coming from within SF, you can take BART or the Muni Light Rail trains to the Embarcadero Station.
+You can also take the F-Street Car line to the Ferry Building (it's a bus service all day instead of the trains) or the California Cable Car to the end of the line near the Hyatt Regency.

 SF Muni often runs late on New Year's Eve to accommodate everyone trying to get around the city safely.
 They also add a few additional routes to their late night schedule to make it even easier.

-Each year they also offered free transit from 8pm to 5am.
+Each year they also offer free transit from 8 pm to 5 am.

 If you are coming from the east and south bay, BART is your best option.
 Take it to either the Embarcadero or Montgomery Street Stations.
 Both get you within a few blocks of the action.

-BART often runs until about 3am on NYE, so you have plenty of time to catch the train home after the fireworks.
+BART often runs late on NYE, so you have plenty of time to catch the train home after the fireworks.

 I'm sure you won't be surprised when I say that traffic is completely crazy this night.
 I highly, highly recommend that you take public transit.
 However, if you do decide to drive, here are a few parking options near the Ferry Building.